ESGF/esgf-vocab/_sources/user/introduction.md

 ## Requirements

 - **Python Version**: 3.12 or higher.
-- **No Additional System Dependencies**: Interaction with the library is entirely Python-based, with no external SQLite dependencies.
+- **No additional system dependencies**: interaction with the library is entirely Python-based, with no other external dependencies like SQLite.

 ---